angeligareta/angeligareta/README.md

 </div>

 ```
-I'd like to help create the technology of the future, not only use it.
+I would like to help create the technology of the future, not only use it.
 ```

 ### 😄 About me